 Maybe you run your own business and the boundaries around your working hours have become blurred, meaning that you’re trying to juggle work and home life, whilst going the extra mile for your clients..

 Whatever your situation is, being mindful that creating boundaries of what’s OK and not OK can have such a powerful effect.

 Join me on a mini Mission.
 Grab your journal or notebook and consider a situation that is causing upset and worry to you in your life.
 How does that situation make you feel?
 Have you thought about setting clear boundaries.
 Read on for how to resolve the issue.

 I’m not as sweet as I used to be, but I’m far more loving”

 They say if you want something doing, ask a busy person!
 Yet, how often to we feel ourselves saying yes to something when really your head is screaming “no!!”

-When your default setting is to help, It’s not easy saying no, it makes us feel guilty or judged. .
+When your default setting is to help out, It’s not easy saying no, it makes us feel guilty or judged. .
 Yet by saying yes, you know that it will be adding more to your plate, causing increased stress, resentment and maybe even a sleepless night or two..

 So how do we fix this?